petcom/calendar-api-node-mvp/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is not currently released for anyuse.
+It is a private project under developmnt.

 ## 👥 Authors

-- Your Name - Initial work
+Add your name(s) here, e.g.:
+- Scott Mitting – @mittingphx

 ## 🙏 Acknowledgments

 - Ghost CMS team for their excellent documentation
 - Express.js community for their support